cam39porter/tangle/static-site-generator/blog/03-09-18[blazingtrails]/index.md

 People should enjoy traveling back through their trails.
 We should feel delighted to discover *how* we came to know something or someone - especially when there is so much information being flung at us everyday.

 Lawyers ought to be able to easily connect two cases at a deeper level than just precedent citation.
-Chemists should to be able to explore how they reached a formula for a new compound.
-Regular shmos like us should be able to wander our lives' trails to reflect on what we know and how we came to know it.
+Chemists should be able to explore how they reached a formula for a new compound.
+Not only the elite, but regular shmos too should be able to reflect on what we know and how we came to know it by having a wander down our trails.

 To conlcude, I will leave you with one last Vannevar quote: